Enjoy a trip to Robert's gallery in Thixendale | What's on - Visiting info - Opening times - Directions

 Courting Frigate Birds, painted by Robert E Fuller

 The painting above was inspired by an incredible trip to the Galapagos Islands.
-Frigate brids are usually quite ordinary looking birds, but during the breeding season the males suddenly swell out their red crops like balloons to attract females.
+Frigate birds are usually quite ordinary looking birds, but during the breeding season the males suddenly swell out their red crops like balloons to attract females.
 It really is quite extraordinary to see and something I felt that had to be painted to be believed!

 Super Diego, Giant Galapagos Tortoise, painted by Robert E Fuller